Canoe Sprint European Championships: Junior and U23 Flatwater Racing

+Senior Medals

-Canoe (1933 - 2022)
+Canoe (1933–2024)

 The following table lists all the medals won by each nation since the 1933 edition.
 Exhibition events are not included in this ranking.

-Para Canoe (2017 - 2022)
+Para Canoe (2017–2022)

 3 events in 2019 Paracanoe European Championships and 1 event (Men's VL1) from the 2022 Canoe Sprint European Championships are not included in the medal table due to lack of participation.